- Who can apply?

 Membership is valid for one calendar year as long as membership fees are up to date.
 A new member may apply for a pro-rated membership fee in their first year if more than 4 months have already passed in the calendar year.

 - Invoicing for membership is sent to members in January each year.

 - Payment is due within 45 days of invoicing date.

-- One reminder will be sent for outstanding payments on due date.
+- One reminder will be sent for outstanding payments before the due date.

-- The Treasurer alerts the Steering Committee of any membership fees not paid by April 1, with a recommendation and details about the attempts to collect fees, and a Steering Committee vote would be taken on membership termination by July 1.
+- The Treasurer alerts the Steering Committee of any outstanding membership dues, with a recommendation and details about the attempts to collect fees, and a Steering Committee vote would be taken on membership termination by July 1.

 Membership fees are divided into three bands dependent on each institution’s annual operating budget.

 |Annual Operating Budget (OB) in millions Euros||Membership Dues in US Dollars for 12 months|